LET CHRIST SHINE THROUGH YOU

 • Treat everyone with respect and love

-We gather in your presence and ask that you bless us with the knowledge and strength to overcome any challenges that come our way.
+Ask God to enlighten our minds, so that Christ will shine through us in all that we do, and bless us with the knowledge and strength to overcome any challenges that come our way.

 School Improvement Plan